 - Make competent team-focused coaching available to the team

-Conditions (1) real team, (2) compelling direction, and (3) enabling structure refer to building good basic organisational design; conditions (4) organisational context and (5) expert coaching are core conditions for effectiveness.
+Conditions (1) real team, (2) compelling direction, and (3) enabling structure refers to building good basic organizational design; conditions (4) organizational context and (5) expert coaching are core conditions for effectiveness.